azzindani/azzindani.github.io/docs/page1.md

   <img src="/assets/page1/000.png" alt="Logo" width="1000">
 </div>

-**1. Problem Definition**
+1. Problem Definition
    - Clearly define the problem that needs to be solved.

-**2. Finding Solutions**
+2. Finding Solution
    - List all potential solutions and choose one to implement.
    - Set objectives (e.g., classification accuracy, minimizing prediction errors) and constraints (e.g., time, hardware limitations).
    - Create a plan outlining the expected outcomes.

-**3. Data Collection**
+3. Data Collection
    - Gather and prepare a relevant dataset aligned with the problem.

-**4. Data Preprocessing**
+4. Data Preprocessing
    - Split the data into training, validation, and test sets.
    - Perform labeling or annotation where necessary.

-**5. Train & Test Model**
+5. Train & Test Model
    - Choose a deep learning model architecture based on the problem (e.g., CNN for images, RNN/LSTM for sequential data, Transformer for NLP).
    - Train the model, setting targets for accuracy, loss, and other performance metrics.
    - Test the model using the test dataset to evaluate its performance.
    - Conduct real-world testing with external datasets to ensure the model's accuracy and applicability.

-**6. Evaluation & Improvement**
+6. Evaluation & Improvement
    - Evaluate inputs, processes, outputs, and outcomes.
    - Identify challenges.
    - Discover insights.
    - Make necessary improvements by addressing challenges, adding new features, or refining results based on evaluation feedback.
    - Set a plan for future developments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>